 After the intense genre production of the 1710s, Crespi in his last years received an increasing number of religious commissions in and around Bologna.
 In these works he continued to develop his style with reference to the early seventeenth-century Bolognese masters rather than to contemporary developments in altar painting.
 In the 1720s he also returned to his earlier pastoral subjects, but now with a lighter palette and more elegant conception, and continued to execute portraits.
 From the later 1720s Crespi withdrew increasingly into himself; he closed his studio and relied only on his sons Luigi (1709-1779) and Antonio (1700/1704-1781) for assistance.
 Yet he did not cease to be an innovative creative artist, exploring light effects with a camera obscura and remaining open to new artistic influences, such as that of Rembrandt (1606-1669).

 Despite his wide fame, Crespi had little influence on Bolognese artists; he had withdrawn quite early from active participation in the Accademia Clementina, which he had helped to found in the first decade of the eighteenth century.
 His genre painting was the most influential aspect of his art, especially for the Venetians Giovanni Battista Piazzetta, who almost certainly studied in Bologna for a time, and Pietro Longhi.
 Crespi's sons were his closest and most successful followers; Luigi had particular success as a portrait painter.
 Crespi died in 1747.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Zanotti, Giampietro.
 Storia dell'Accademia Clementina di Bologna.
 2 vols.
 1739.
 Reprint.
 Bologna, 1977: 2:31-73.

 Crespi, Luigi.
 Vite de pittori non descritte nella Felsina Pittrice.
 Rome, 1769: 201-232.